Francesco149/oppai/pyoppai/README.md

 Python bindings for oppai.
 Tested on windows and linux.

-Python 2.7 only for now (might also support slightly earlier or later versions).
+Supports Python 2.7 and 3+ only for now (might also support slightly earlier or later versions).

 # What is this and why should I use it
 Bindings are much cleaner and high-performance than spawning an oppai process,